benaug/Probit-Multispecies-Occupancy/README.md

 3) Full conditional updates for p (detection) (I'm using RW)

 I think this parameter expansion and Huang-Wand prior get us most of the way to the efficiency of Dorazio's approach.
-Need a truncated multivariate Normal random vector generator for w full conditionals.
+Need a truncated multivariate normal random vector generator that nimble can compile for w full conditionals.
 An advantage of nimble is that it is fully compiled to c++.

 Finally, I haven't formally tested this code, but it appears to be working correctly.
 The regular DA version can take a